-Drawing Becomes Essential As part of a ‘shake off the COVID’ series of art workshops, Arts Narrogin is presenting another weekend workshop for budding artists on 5th and 6th September.
-Albany artist Merry Robertson will spend two full days focussing on the essential elements of drawing.
-These will include improving skills in perspective drawing, composition
+Drawing Becomes Essential As part of the 2020 Big Draw Festival, Arts Narrogin is presenting a double whammy drawing workshop for budding artists on the weekend of 7th and 8th of November.
+Albany artist Merry Robertson will spend two full days focussing on the essential elements of drawing, with participants choosing what interests and excites

 The first crowdfunding event hosted by Arts Narrogin was held at the end of January with the promise of a follow up get-together later in the year.
 Happily, the second “Pitch ‘n’ Plate” has now been scheduled for Wednesday, 15 July and will be held in the Reception Centre at the Narrogin Town Hall.